 I am so into my editing that I jump when I spot Kendal making his way over to me from far end of the library.

 “Kendal!”
 I say, slamming my laptop down.
-I don’t know why I did that, but hopefully he didn’t notice.
+I don’t know why I did that, but hopefully he did not notice.

 Kendal smiles.
 “Hey Elizabeth, how are you?”